Melechuga/leadership-training/README.md

       * Transparency Report

 ---
-This project was created in collaboration with the Mozilla Legal team, and is published under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licensing.
+This project was created by Mozilla, and is published under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licensing.